EUCAIM/upv-node-workstation-images/README.md

 The tag `latest` will also be created pointing to the last version built.

 ### There is no Internet access in run time
-Things like "apt get", "pip install", "git clone", or any download from a server out of the platform must be in the dockerfile (image build time) not in init scripts (run time).
+Things like "apt get", "git clone", or any download from a server out of the platform must be in the dockerfile (image build time) not in init scripts (run time).
 Internet access is usually needed to install requirements and tools during the image building.
-Once the image is built and moved to the CHAIMELEON repository, it will be used to create containers running within the platform, with no Internet access, and so,
+Once the image is built and moved to the platform repository, it will be used to create containers running within the platform, with no Internet access, and so,
  - any initial script that tries to download anything from outside will fail,
  - and any script or application executed by the user which tries to download anything from outside (Internet) will fail.

 Aside from this, you can see there is a browser in some of our images.
-Indeed it is needed to access web applications and services running inside the cluster or even locally in the container itself.
+Indeed it is needed to access web applications and services running inside the cluster or even locally in the container itself, but it will fail to load any external web page.

-### The "chaimeleon" user
+### The "ds" user
 The main process of the container will be run by the user with uid 1000 and gid 1000.
 So you should create it in the OS and use it to create any directory structure (like the directories for later mounting of volumes) or copy your application files into the container.
-The name is not important, but we recommend use "chaimeleon" to have an homogeneous environment whatever the type of workstation the user select for his/her work session.
+The name is not important, but we recommend use "ds" (contraction of data scientist) to have an homogeneous environment whatever the application or workstation that the user select.

-The "root" user is only used in image build time, after the `USER  chaimeleon:chaimeleon` instruction all the processes will run with the normal user, including any init script, the shell accessed by SSH, the desktop accessed by Guacamole or any web service (Jupyter Notebook, RStudio) for providing a web interface for the user.
+The "root" user is only used in image build time, after the `USER ds:ds` instruction all the processes will run with the normal user, including any init script, the shell accessed by SSH, the desktop accessed by Guacamole or any web service (Jupyter Notebook, RStudio) for providing a web interface for the user.
 The normal user should not be included into sudoers, the image repository admin will control that (only in special cases the user can be added in sudoers for a concrete and safe command, never for any command).

-More details and reasons for that in [helm chart guide](https://github.com/chaimeleon-eu/helm-chart-common).
+More details and reasons for that in [helm chart guide](helm-charts/README.md).

-#### Setting the password for "chaimeleon" user
+#### (Optional) Setting the password for "ds" user
 The line with `chpasswd` for setting the password is only needed if it is required that the user can log into the OS (through SSH for example).
 You should include that if you want to install sshd and let the user login with this account.
-Also you should change it later in an init script by one randomly generated or one set by user in an environment variable.
+Also you should change it later in an init script by one randomly generated or one set by the user in an environment variable.
 In both cases the final password is only known at run time and this is why it must be changed in an init script, for example with:
 ```
-USER=chaimeleon
+USER=ds
-PREVIOUS_PASSWORD=chaimeleon
+PREVIOUS_PASSWORD=password
 PASSWORD=$(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c${1:-16};echo;)
 echo -e "$PREVIOUS_PASSWORD\n$PASSWORD\n$PASSWORD" | (passwd $USER)
 ```

-For adding an init script you can do this (you should include in the ROOT part, no in the normal user part because `chmod` would fail):
+For adding an init script you can do this (you should include in the ROOT part, not in the normal user part because `chmod` would fail):
 ```
 # Add entrypoint script
 # (useful if we want to do things with environment variables defined by the user)
-ADD run.sh /home/chaimeleon/.init/run.sh
+ADD run.sh /home/ds/.init/run.sh
-RUN chmod +x /home/chaimeleon/.init/run.sh
+RUN chmod +x /home/ds/.init/run.sh
-ENTRYPOINT ["/home/chaimeleon/.init/run.sh"]
+ENTRYPOINT ["/home/ds/.init/run.sh"]
 ```

 ### Directories for mounting volumes
 Finally some directories should be created in the user home, where the volumes (datasets, persistent-home, persistent-shared-folder) will be mounted when the container is created into the platform.
 ```
-RUN mkdir -p /home/chaimeleon/datasets && \
+RUN mkdir -p /home/ds/datasets && \
-    mkdir -p /home/chaimeleon/persistent-home && \
+    mkdir -p /home/ds/persistent-home && \
-    mkdir -p /home/chaimeleon/persistent-shared-folder
+    mkdir -p /home/ds/persistent-shared-folder
 ```
 The volumes will be mounted and accessible in the same path in all Desktop containers (the environment from where the user launches jobs via jobman) and in all the launched job containers (the environment where the application runs).